GochoMugo/json-concat/README.md

 ```

-* Get the JSON output in a pretty format i.e. with identations
+[ ] Get the JSON output in a pretty format i.e. with indentations

 ## License